 - Creating invoices from inside each maintenance request card.

-- Specifying any details about the property’s location, how to gain access and whether pets are present.
+- Specify details about the property's location, how to gain access and whether pets are present.

 Seriously, this one feature solves so many problems that come up in the process of managing maintenance issues.
 The job of a landlord can be exponentially easier through this single tool.